hexablock/hexalog/README.md

 overlay network.

 Hexalog is unique in that it does not have a dedicated master or a leader-follower setup.
 Instead a set of peers participating in the cluster, vote amongst themselves to come to
-come to a consensus.
+come to consensus.

+### Roadmap

+- Persistence
+- Entry signing & verification